scc-digitalhub/sdk-docs/docs/reference/objects/project/methods.md

 ## Entity CRUD

 The project acts as context for other entities as mentioned in the introduction.
 With a `Project` object, you can create, read, update and delete these entities.
-The methods exposed are basically the same as the CRUD entities, the only difference is that on the project object you omit the project name as parameter.
-The available methods and are:
+The methods exposed are basically the same as the standalone CRUD functions; the only difference is that on the project object you omit the project name parameter.
+The available methods are:

 - **`new`**: create a new entity
 - **`log`**: create and upload an entity